 Some duck breeds are better at laying during the cold weather months than others.
-Like chickens, you will increase the chances of ducks laying during the winter if you keep a coop light from the late fall through the early spring.
+You will increase the chances of ducks laying during the winter if you keep a coop light from the late fall through the early spring.

-Poultry birds need at least eight if not 10 hours of sunlight per day to foster good egg laying in respect to both quantity and quality.
-Thin shells often develop when either ducks or chickens – but especially chickens, lay eggs during the winter.
+Poultry birds need at least eight if not 10 hours of sunlight per day to foster good egg laying with respect to both quantity and quality.
+Thin shells often develop when the birds lay eggs during the winter.

 Both types of poultry bird eggs taste basically the same, but duck eggs are known to have a creamy texture and a more rich flavor.
 Both the yolks and the eggs themselves are larger when laid by a duck hen – even a banty duck breed.

-Bakers tend to love duck eggs, both amateur and high end professional ones, because of the way yolks from duck eggs “stand up” to produce “loft” and the way the creamy texture makes dishes far more moist.
+Bakers tend to love duck eggs, both amateur and high-end professional ones, because of the way yolks from duck eggs “stand up” to produce “loft” and the way the creamy texture makes dishes far moister.
 Duck eggs are most often used in custards, cakes, cookies, and pies.

 You can cook a duck egg just as you would a chicken egg.
-They taste great scrambled, fried, poached, or hard boiled.
-Expect the large yolk in the duck egg to have a deeper red to orange hue when cooking with it than a chicken egg.
+They taste great scrambled, fried, poached, or hard-boiled.
+Expect the large yolk in the duck egg to have a deeper red-to-orange hue when cooking with it.

 The typical duck egg is approximately 30% larger than a chicken egg.
 When baking or cooking with a duck egg the general rule of thumb is to substitute two duck eggs for every three chicken eggs a recipe calls for.

-Some folks use a one to one substitution ratio if a recipe calls for a large egg specifically, but doing so could run the risk of the dish or baked good being a little runny.
+Some folks use a one-to-one substitution ratio if a recipe calls for a large egg specifically, but doing so could run the risk of the dish or baked goods being a little runny.

 Tara lives on a 56 acres farm in the Appalachian Mountains, where she faces homesteading and farming challenges every single day, raising chickens, goats, horses, and tons of vegetables.
 She’s an expert in all sorts of homesteading skills such as hide tanning, doll making, tree tapping, and many more.